The Mysterious Sisters

 "On that note, this inn is great!
 You don't treat me specially and it's comfortable, just like when I was in Japan!
 Kehma-san even looks Japanese, so I practically want to just live here."

 "I'm not!
-But you, Rokuko-sama, and Nerune-san are the only ones who talk to me casually without caring about my title as a Hero…"
+But you, Rokuko-sama, and Nerune-san are about the only ones who talk to me casually without caring that I'm a Hero…"

 "Y-yeah."